Génération Goldman

 Génération Goldman is a compilation/tribute album series containing interpretations of the songs of popular French singer and songwriter Jean-Jacques Goldman.
-It is released on My Major Company (France) noting that Michaël Goldman, son of the artist is a co-founder of the label.
+It is released on My Major Company (France) noting that Michael Goldman, son of the artist is a co-founder of the label.
 Goldman has not released a studio album since 2001.

 The original album Génération Goldman was released on 19 November 2012 on My Major Company France and M 6 Music label as a tribute to Goldman.
 A follow-up second volume was released on 26 August 2013 entitled Génération Goldman Volume 2.